JonoFrench/JonoFrench.github.io/_posts/2023-09-29-iOS-View-Lifecycle.markdown

 }
 {% endhighlight %}

+# viewIsAppearing

+1. In iOS17 Apple have introduced a new method
+2. The view has been added to the view herarchy but is not yet onscreen.
+3. As the view has been laid out we can rely on all sizes and traits, is a great place to update any UI just before the view appears on screen.

+{% highlight swift %}
+override func viewIsAppearing(_ animated: Bool) {
+  super.viewIsAppearing(animated)
+  enableConstraintsForWidth(traitCollection.horizontalSizeClass)
+}
+{% endhighlight %}

 # viewWillLayoutSubviews

 1. Called to notify the view controller that its view is about to layout its subviews.